-In addition to the terminology and language changes in the new ANSI A92 and CSA B354 standards, which are projected to go into effect in the fourth quarter of 2017, the standards also include several big changes to the equipment itself.
+In addition to the terminology and language changes in the new ANSI A92 and CSA B354 standards, which are projected to go into effect toward the middle of 2018, the standards also include several big changes to the equipment itself.

 New features, such as Platform Load Sense and Dynamic Terrain Sensing, will be incorporated into the design of many mobile elevating work platforms (MEWPs), as well as new provisions for machines rated “Indoor Only.”

 Following in the footsteps of EN280, a European standard in effect since 2001, many MEWPs in North America will be equipped with Platform Load Sense.
 Also known as an overload system or load sense system (LSS), platform load sense assesses the weight of operators and equipment in the work platform and will only allow machine operation if the total load is within the rated capacity of the MEWP.
 Equipment with a load sensing system will monitor the weight in the work platform and disable functionality if the rated capacity is exceeded.

 This new feature will require additional systems on the machine, as well as service and training.
 Genie has been proactively working on a response to implementing the new load sense requirements across its entire aerial work platforms product range to offer effective, robust and reliable solutions worldwide.
 More details on how Genie is implementing load sense technology into its equipment offering will be available in the coming months.

 In the new standards, MEWPs in North America will also be required to be equipped with a Chassis Angle Sensor, which measures the angle, or tilt, of the machine’s chassis during operation.

 With this sensor, if the machine is working on a grade, a warning will alert the operator when the angle of the chassis has reached an operational limit.
 At this point, the machine will automatically restrict certain drive and boom functions, requiring that the operator safely return the machine to terrain that is within its operating range.